Orthodox Theological Seminary, Kottayam

 In 1942, the seminary was modernized.
 A systematised course of studies was introduced.
 A new generation of qualified professors of theology and biblical studies took responsibility for running the Seminary.
 Classes and students' residence were moved to the new buildings in the campus of the M.D.
 Seminary at Kottayam.
 When the Malankara Metropolitan moved his residence from the old seminary to the present site in Devalokam, Kottayam, theological education was once again brought back to the old seminary.
-In 1964, the seminary became affiliated to the Serampore University for its B.D. degree course.
+In 1964, the Seminary became affiliated to the Serampore University for its B.D. degree course.
 In 1965, the 150th year of its founding, was celebrated in the presence of ecclesiastical dignitaries and church leaders.

-The foundation stone of the new building was laid by Vasken I, Supreme Catholicos of the Armenian Apostolic Church of Etchmiadzin on 23 December 1963 during his visit to the Malankara Syrian Church.
-Patriarch Justinian of Romania, declared open the new building on 7 January 1969, during his visit to the Malankara Church.
-Other eminent visitors to the Seminary include Emperor Haile Selassie I of Ethiopia, Patriarch Pimen I of Moscow of Moscow and All Russia, Patriarch Ilia II of Georgia and the Ecumenical Patriarch Bartholomew I.
+The foundation stone of the new building was laid by Vasken I, Supreme Catholicos of the Armenian Apostolic Church of Etchmiadzin, on 23 December 1963 during his visit to the Malankara Syrian Church.
+Patriarch Justinian of Romania, declared the new building open on 7 January 1969 during his visit to the Malankara Church.
+Other eminent visitors to the Seminary included Emperor Haile Selassie I of Ethiopia, Patriarch Pimen I of Moscow and all the Rus', Patriach Ilia II of Georgia and the Ecumenical Patriarch Bartholomew I.

-The M. D. Orthodox Seminary, in an ecumenical collaboration with the C.S.I Seminary (KUT) Trivandrum and the, Marthoma Seminary, Kottayam, runs the Master's and Doctoral programmes under the banner of the Federated Faculty for Research in Religion and Culture.
+The M. D. Orthodox Seminary, in an ecumenical collaboration with the C.S.I Seminary (KUT) Trivandrum and the Marthoma Seminary, Kottayam, runs the Master's and Doctoral programmes under the banner of the Federated Faculty for Research in Religion and Culture.

-On 21 April 2015 a postage stamp commemorating the 200 years of the Orthodox Theological Seminary was released by the President of India Pranab Mukherjee.
+On 21 April 2015, a postage stamp commemorating the 200 years of the Orthodox Theological Seminary was released by the Indian President Pranab Mukherjee.